 Campus Security/Emergency Response Plans

-The College of Mount Saint Vincent Emergency Response and Evacuation Procedures establishes policies, procedures, and an organizational structure that will provide for the efficient, strategic management of major emergencies which occur at any of the campuses associated with the College of Mount Saint Vincent.
+The University of Mount Saint Vincent Emergency Response and Evacuation Procedures establishes policies, procedures, and an organizational structure that will provide for the efficient, strategic management of major emergencies which occur at any of the campuses associated with the University of Mount Saint Vincent.

 Responding and Reporting an Emergency